marmol-dev/desqui/README.md

 # Desqui
 Generate a document using remote pages.

+> NOTE: Docs partially completed

 ## How it works?
 To run Desqui you must create a `json` file with the params of the document.
 It will read this file, crawl the remote website to get the links based on a selector.
 Then it will download all the links' pages with it resources and extract the relevant data (based on selectors).
 With every page relevant data it will create a item using a custom template (Lodash templates).
 Finaly it will build the HTML document joining the items and the title.

 ## Params
+### urls
+The urls that will be downloaded.

 ### baseUrl
 The url used to concatenate the relative links.

 ### urlLinks
 The url where the links of the pages will be extracted.

 ### directory